-- -turnover reflecting the share of revenue from green activities of investee companies. - capital expenditure (CapEx) showing the green investments made by investee companies, e.g. for a transition to a green - operational expenditure (OpEx) reflecting green operational activities of investee companies.
+- -turnover reflecting the share of revenue from green activities of investee companies - capital expenditure (CapEx) showing the green investments made by investee companies, e.g. for a transition to a green - operational expenditure (OpEx) reflecting green operational activities of investee companies.

-Taxonomy.
+are sustainable investments with an environmental objective that do not take into account the criteria for environmentally sustainable economic activities under Regulation (EU) 2020/852

+The two graphs below show in blue the percentage of investments that were aligned with the EU Taxonomy.
 As there is no appropriate methodology to determine the taxonomy-alignment of sovereign bonds, the first graph shows the Taxonomy alignment in relation to all the investments of the financial product including sovereign bonds, while the second graph shows the Taxonomy alignment only in relation to the investments of the financial product other than sovereign bonds.
-1. Taxonomy-alignment of investments including sovereign 2.
-Taxonomy-alignment of investments excluding sovereign bonds bonds' Turnover Turnovei CapEx CapEx OpEx 0% 20% 40% 60% 80% 100% Taxonomy-aligned: Fossil gas Taxonomy-aligned: Fossil gas Taxonomy-aligned: Nuclear Taxonomy-aligned: Nuclear Taxonomy-aligned (no gas and nuclear) Taxonomy-aligned (no gas and nuclear) ■ Non Taxonomy-aligned ■ Non Taxonomy-aligned This graph represents 100% of the total investments.

 For the purpose of these graphs, 'sovereign bonds' consist of all sovereign exposures.